 - – Diagnostic Imaging Orders and Other Diagnostic Studies

 - – Treatment and other miscellaneous orders

 - – Admissions, Preoperative and Postoperative Procedures

 - – Discharge, transfer and Post-mortem Procedures Reports,

-- – Infection Control, Emergencies, and Special Services
+- – Infection Control, Emergency Management, and Special Services

-This course covers job search skills and helps students understand the labor market.
-It includes coaching in effective resume and cover letter writing, and mock interviews to correct and refine skills, increasing employment readiness.
+This course teaches job search skills and helps students understand the labour market.
+It includes coaching in writing effective resumes and cover letters.
+Students also participate in mock interviews to correct and refine skills, increasing employment readiness.

 - – Portfolios